 Breakfast cereal for babies

-For babies, I like to stick to a super low or no sugar cereal, like an O’s or wheat square type.
-Different brands of O’s tend to have different textures, but they are generally safe for babies once they have their pincer grasp down.
+For babies, I like to stick to a super low or no sugar cereal, like an O's or wheat square type.
+Different brands of O's tend to have different textures, some with a more crunchy texture than others.
+But they are generally safe for babies once they have their pincer grasp down.
 If you are in doubt, add milk to them and let them sit for a few minutes to soften.

 For wheat squares, add milk and let sit for several minutes for babies.
 They will get very soft, but still remain intact so they are able to pick them up with their hands.
 Serving with whatever milk remains is fine.